serverless/blog/posts/2017-12-20-why-did-we-build-another-aws-lambda-monitoring-product-thundra.md

 - Trace method arguments, return values and thrown errors
 - Measure execution time for each line
 - Track local variable’s states for debugging
-- Execute actions before, after a method call or when an error is thrown
+- Execute actions before/after a method call, or when an error is thrown
-- Take action when a method call exceed specified limits
+- Take action when a method call exceeds specified limits

 Here’s an example.
 We can instrument all public methods of a class named `UserService` and trace it by annotation as follows: